The six most important factors for the future of logistics properties

 2. The changing image of the logistics business

 Another factor is the ongoing change in the image of the logistics business.
 Now that government and society are dealing with e-commerce every day, the way they perceive logistics is changing.
 The industry is no longer regarded as a ‘pariah large space consumer’: It’s seen as a worker bee and facilitator.
-The increasing automation of logistics buildings, especially for e-commerce, doesn’t automatically lead to more jobs, of course, but rising robotization still “can’t replace” manual work in picking, labelling, and packing, according to Arthur Tielens and Roger Peters, Managing Directors PATRIZIA Logistics.
+The increasing automation of logistics buildings, especially for e-commerce, doesn’t automatically lead to more jobs, of course, but rising robotization still “can’t replace” manual work in picking, labelling, and packing, according to PATRIZIA logistics experts.

 3. No more free space?

 Available space is dwindling, so developers will be compelled to look harder at alternatives like brownfield uses or a revitalisation of existing obsolete properties.
-“We think that land scarcity, the need for employment, sustainable transportation options and the demand for increasingly speedy delivery to consumers will compel larger cities and municipalities to designate special urban and suburban areas for logistics, especially for last-mile facilities and fulfilment centres,” says Tielens.
-He adds that he expects that zoning will need to be revised to allow higher densities of logistics centres and retail and wholesale warehouses.
+Land scarcity, the need for employment, sustainable transportation options and the demand for increasingly speedy delivery to consumers will compel larger cities and municipalities to designate special urban and suburban areas for logistics, especially for last-mile facilities and fulfilment centres.
+Logistics experts from PATRIZIA expect that zoning will need to be revised to allow higher densities of logistics centres and retail and wholesale warehouses.

 4. Digitalisation yes, but stay realistic!

 For all the promise of digitalisation, market participants should keep their feet on the ground.
 Neither drones, nor 3-D printing, nor Industry 4.0, nor the intermeshing of production with the latest IT and communications technologies will make significant changes in logistics properties and their locations.
-But, as Peters explains, “In an urban environment, we’ll see a growing need for sustainable means of transportation such as e-bikes or electric delivery vans, and an expansion of multimodal transport options like rivers, subways, airports and railway terminals.
-Robotization and automation will also cause logistics properties to get more tech-savvy in their layout, usage and construction.”
+But: in an urban environment, we’ll see a growing need for sustainable means of transportation such as e-bikes or electric delivery vans, and an expansion of multimodal transport options like rivers, subways, airports and railway terminals.
+Robotization and automation will also cause logistics properties to get more tech-savvy in their layout, usage and construction.

 5. Upward automation